-Though Gandhi was assassinated by Hindu communalist fanatic in 1948, the Congress governments which ruled India after 1947 did indeed use those same soldiers and officials against the Indian working-class and other popular movements whenever they considered it necessary.
+Though Gandhi was assassinated by a Hindu communalist fanatic in 1948, the Congress governments which ruled India after 1947 did indeed use those same soldiers and officials against the Indian working-class and other popular movements whenever necessary.

-Thus any possible popular movement reaching across the communal divide to stop the violence was frustrated.
+Thus popular movements reaching across the communal divide to stop the violence never achieved their full potential.
 The anti-revolutionary politics of India’s various “communist” parties have been a powerful factor in shaping the country’s politics to this day.

 The big cities have millions living on the streets, begging, scratching a life from odd jobs.
 Most poor people live in the countryside; India has had more land reform laws than any other country in the world, but they have not been effective.
 Hundreds of millions of people still live in conditions not far from Europe's Middle Ages.

 At the same time, India’s secular political culture has partially broken down, with the rise of large-scale communal violence, most commonly carried out by the Hindu nationalist far right against Muslims.